Troubleshooting

 Step 4: Check Claude Desktop Logs

-Claude Desktop writes detailed MCP logs that show exactly what went wrong:
+Claude Desktop writes detailed MCP logs that show exactly what went wrong during server initialization.
+These logs are your best diagnostic tool.

 What to Look For